crucornell/dev-box/README.md

 Development Workflow
 --------------------

-1. Resume the VM from VirtualBox Manager or run `vagrant up` to rebuild it.
+1. Resume the VM from VirtualBox Manager (or `vagrant up --no-provision`), or run `vagrant up` to rebuild it.
 2. On your own machine, run GitHub for Windows and update crucornell-code.
 3. Run `vagrant ssh` to connect to the running VM, and navigate to the crucornell-code directory inside the VM with `cd /vagrant/crucornell-code`.